spqb/adabmDCApy/doc/preprocessing.md

 | **dna** | `-, A, C, G, T` |
 :::

-An example of a FASTA file format is shown in Figure [](fig-example_fasta).
+An example of a FASTA file format is shown in Figure [Example FASTA](fig-example_fasta).
 In particular, `adabmDCA 2.0` correctly handles FASTA files in which line breaks within a sequence are present.

 ```{figure} images/example_fasta_2.png
 :name: fig-example_fasta